TheAlexDev23/japm-official-packages/docs/CREATING.md

 - install: array of string representing commands to install the package
 - remove: same as install but for removal

+### Limitations
+- Install/remove commands cannot reach over **5000** characters in total.
+Consider using a script downloaded as a file if this is an issue for you.

 ### Variables that can be used

 - `${project_dir}` This would be replaced with the directory that the files are downloaded to (for now it's: `/tmp/japm/<package name>/<file name>`)